VZ/JH Cerebral Palsy Support worker – £11.00 – £12.00ph

-Libertatem Healthcare Group is seeking to recruit experienced Experienced Support Worker to support our young male (17yrs old) who lives in Peterborough with his family.
+Libertatem Healthcare Group is seeking to recruit *Due to our clients needs* an experienced Experienced Male Support Worker to support our young male (17yrs old) who lives in Peterborough with his family.

 The role requires sensitivity to the young person and his family’s needs and to work in partnership with a wider multi-disciplinary team, to support the his progression and development into adulthood.